-(Note: Inland Detox does not offer long-term methadone or suboxone as heroin treatment drugs, nor as any other form of opiate addiction treatment medication.
+(Note: Inland Detox does not offer long-term heroin replacement treatment drugs, nor any other form of opiate addiction treatment medication.
 We do use medication, when a licensed MD judges it the best approach, to reduce risk of life-threatening withdrawal symptoms in patients detoxing from alcohol or benzos.)

 4. Make sure you can accept the center’s philosophy and treatment approach.

 While the term “medical detoxification” technically applies to care received during physical withdrawal, you aren’t really in full recovery until your mind and habits are “detoxed” from the reflex of responding to stress with self-medication—and your treatment center should provide intensive therapy and a period of inpatient care to help you through that.
 Choosing the right place is as important here as for the purely physical stage.
 Even excellent detox rehab centers may employ counseling approaches too tough for your taste, inadvertently encourage you to feel like a victim by focusing on the “disease” aspect of addiction, or embrace a spiritual philosophy incompatible with your religion.
 You don’t want to compound the discomfort of detox by getting into constant arguments with your providers or starting to question yourself in the wrong ways.